 St. John’s Hispanic Ministries provide Spanish-speaking parishioners with the opportunity to live the Catholic faith in their own language and cultural traditions.
 Sacraments, religious education, pastoral counseling, and other pastoral care are offered in Spanish.

 This committee advises the Hispanic clergy.
-It also is a mechanism to coordinate all the Spanish-language ministries.
-The coordinators and representative of the ministries meet monthly on the first Tuesday.
+It is a mechanism to coordinate all the Spanish-language ministries.
+Ministries coordinators and representatives meet monthly on the first Tuesday.

 Contact: Deacon José Rivera, firstname.lastname@example.org

 Faith Formation Ministry

 Religious education programs in Spanish are provided for children, teens and adults.
 Sacramental preparation programs are offered for the sacraments of initiation – Baptism, First Eucharist, and Confirmation – and Marriage.
 Read more »

 Contact for Children: Consuelo Petro, email@example.com or 410-964-1425 x319